carbon-design-system/carbon-addons-iot-react/docs/draganddrop.md

 # Drag and Drop

 To support drag and drop functionality, this library uses `react-dnd`.
-We export some helpers to enable your application to utilize the same instance and version that the library uses.
+There are some helpers exported to enable your application to utilize the same instance and version that the library uses.

 ## `<DragAndDrop/>`